Raker22/k8s-foo-resource/pkg/apis/foo/v1/README.md

 }
 ```

-Add validation to the `Replicas` field.
+An example of validation on the `Replicas` property.

 ```go
 // foorepicaset_types.go